|

 I never, ever, wanted to be a divorced, single mom of three.
 If I had a magic wand and could change my husband into the man he often pretended to be out in public, I would do it in a heartbeat.
 I loved him.
 I still love him.
 But I couldn’t let my boys believe that it’s okay to treat people the way their father treated us.

 When you’re a homeschooling mom going through a divorce, everyone expects that you’ll toss your tweedles into public school, get a job, find a new man, and live happily ever after.
 But homeschooling was my ministry.
 Raising my children was what I wanted to do when I “grew up.”
-The last thing I wanted to do, in the midst of this chaotic turn in their lives, was further disrupt their reality by putting them in public school.
+The last thing I wanted to do, during this chaotic turn in their lives, was further disrupt their reality by putting them in public school.

 It wasn’t easy.
 We moved in with my parents, which was tough for the boys and me, and harder on my parents.
-Empty-nesters for a number of years, they were overwhelmed by the energy of my three young boys, despite being young grandparents.
+Empty-nesters for several years, they were overwhelmed by the energy of my three young boys, despite being young grandparents.
 The boys had little room to play.
-Where we had once had a nice, dedicated school room, we now used my parents’ kitchen table, though my dad did make a beautiful bookshelf for us to keep our school stuff.
+Where we had once had a nice, dedicated school room, we now used my parent’s kitchen table, though my dad did make a beautiful bookshelf for us to keep our school stuff.

 Money was also an issue.
 While my husband was paying some support, it wasn’t enough for us to live on.
 We went from about a $100,000 a year income and free military housing to about a $15,000 a year income.
-I couldn’t afford to get us our own place.
-My parents provided so much for the boys and I, more than I could ever repay.
-I had to really change my spending habits, which was probably the biggest challenge for me, personally.
-I wanted the boys to do homeschool PE, art classes, Cub Scouts, have memberships to the children’s museum and science centers, and participate in local homeschool activities.
+I couldn’t afford to get us our place.
+My parents provided so much for the boys and me, more than I could ever repay.
+I had to change my spending habits, which was probably the biggest challenge for me.
+I wanted the boys to do homeschool PE, art classes, and Cub Scouts, have memberships to the children’s museum and science centers, and participate in local homeschool activities.
 But we just couldn’t afford it.

 It was also a challenge being a single mom in a world of happy, Christian couples.
 While the majority of the families at our church were homeschooled, we weren’t included in group activities like gingerbread-house-making parties, trips to the zoo, and end-of-the-year barbecues.
 When a family plans a dinner party, they think of families similar to theirs—and so the single, homeschooling mom is often overlooked, though she is probably the one most in need of an evening talking to grown-ups.